Silver-gilt

-Silver-gilt or gilded/gilt silver, sometimes known in American English by the French term vermeil, is silver (either pure or sterling) which has been gilded with gold.
-Most large objects made in goldsmithing that appear to be gold are actually silver-gilt; for example most sporting trophies (including medals such as the gold medals awarded in all Olympic Games after 1912) and many crown jewels are silver-gilt objects.
+Silver-gilt or gilded/gilt silver, sometimes known in American English by the French term vermeil, is silver (either pure or sterling) which has been gilded.
+Most large objects made in goldsmithing that appear to be gold are actually silver-gilt; for example, most sporting trophies (including medals such as the gold medals awarded in all Olympic Games after 1912) and many crown jewels are silver-gilt objects.

-Apart from the raw materials being much less expensive to acquire than solid gold of any karat, large silver-gilt objects are also noticeably lighter if lifted, as well as more durable (gold is much heavier than even lead and is easily scratched and bent).
-For objects that have intricate detail like monstrances, gilding greatly reduces the need for cleaning and polishing, and so reduces the risk of damage.
+Apart from the raw materials being much less expensive to acquire than solid gold of any karat, large silver-gilt objects are also noticeably lighter, as well as more durable.
+(Gold is about 1.7× heavier than lead and 1.8× heavier than silver and is easily scratched and bent.)
+For objects that have intricate detail such as monstrances, gilding greatly reduces the need for cleaning and polishing, and so reduces the risk of damage.
 Ungilded silver would suffer oxidation and need frequent polishing; gold does not oxidize at all.
 The "gold" threads used in embroidered goldwork are normally also silver-gilt.

+A similar material is gilt-bronze, also known as ormolu.

 Techniques

-Silver-gilt objects have been made since ancient times across Eurasia, using a variety of gilding techniques, and a distinctive depletion gilding technique was developed by the Incas in Pre-Columbian South America.
-"Overlaying" or folding or hammering on gold foil or gold leaf is mentioned in Homer's Odyssey (Bk vi, 232), and fire-gilding with mercury dates to at least the 4th century BC, and was the most common method until the Early Modern period at least, though dangerous for the workers and often caused blindness among French artisans who refined the technique in the 18th century.
-Today electroplating is the most commonly used method: it involves no mercury and is therefore much safer.
-Keum-boo is a special Korean technique of silver-gilding, using depletion gilding.
+Silver-gilt objects have been made since ancient times across Eurasia, using a variety of gilding techniques.
+A distinctive depletion gilding technique was developed by the Incas in Pre-Columbian South America.
+"Overlaying" or folding or hammering on gold foil or gold leaf is mentioned in Homer's Odyssey (Bk vi, 232).
+Fire-gilding with mercury dates to at least the 4th century BC, and was the most common method until the Early Modern period at least.
+However, it put workers at risk of mercury poisoning and often caused blindness among French artisans who refined the technique in the 18th century.
+Electroplating is now the most commonly used method: it involves no mercury and is therefore much safer.
+Keum-boo is a special Korean technique of depletion gilding.
 In China gilt-bronze, also known as ormolu, was more common.

 Vermeil

 Vermeil (/ˈvɜrmɪl/ or /vərˈmeɪ/; [vɛʁˈmɛj]) is an alternative for the usual term silver-gilt.
-It is a French word which came into use in the English language, mostly in America, in the 19th century, and is rare in British English.
-"Vermeil" can also refer to gilt bronze, an even less costly alternative construction material than silver.
+It is a French word adopted into American English language in the 19th century, and is rare in British English.
+"Vermeil" can also refer to gilt bronze, a material even less costly than silver.